FusionAuth/fusionauth-site/site/_posts/2021-02-12-announcing-fusionauth-1-24.md

 excerpt_separator: "<!--more-->"
 ---

 We're excited to announce the release of version 1.24 of FusionAuth.
 This release shipped on Feb 11, 2021.
-This version delivers resolves issues for FusionAuth community members and customers on versions 1.23 and older.
+This version resolves issues for FusionAuth community members and customers on versions 1.23 and older.

 <!--more-->